Spajciuch/ChatCord/README.md

 `npm install`

-Before you'll start using this, you have to specify secret and port in .env file then
+Before you'll start using this, you have to build this app

+`tsc`

+then run:

-`node .`
+`node dist/server.js`